 Best Headset for New Pilots – David Clark H-10-13.4 Aviation Headset

 You can probably find David Clark headsets in just about every flight school across the country.
 It’s a dependable headset that doesn’t break the bank.
 I even have a couple of pairs on hand to use whenever I take friends up to fly.
+There’s a reason this is one of the most popular private pilot headsets.

 David Clark headsets use passive noise reduction so it won’t get nearly as quiet as some of the other options that include active noise cancellation but they still work quite well.